vitogit/pgn-tactics-generator/README.md

 `python3 download_games.py <lichess username>`

-By default it will download the last 60 games from blitz, rapid and classical.
+By default, it will download the last 60 games from blitz, rapid and classical.

 **Arguments**